 Join an interactive clinical nutrition training program led by international experts.

-Physicians participating in the full program of all modules (the online fellowship) can use this training towards the National Board of Physician Nutrition Specialists Board Exam.
-Graduates of the full fellowship will also be recognized at a ceremony at the American Society of Parenteral and Enteral Nutrition (ASPEN) Congress Meeting.
-Please contact us directly at online.clinicalnutrition@dm.duke.edu.
+Graduates of Online Fellowship and Online Course will also be recognized at a ceremony at the American Society of Parenteral and Enteral Nutrition (ASPEN) Congress Meeting.

-This course is developed in collaboration with the Morpheus Consortium, which is a global collaboration to advance patient-centered care through science, education, and policy.
+This course has been developed in collaboration with the Morpheus Consortium, which is a global collaboration to advance patient-centered care through science, education, and policy.

 This activity is supported by an unrestricted educational grant from the Abbott Nutrition Health Institute.
 The educational content for this course was independently created by course directors and speakers, with no input from Abbott.